Art

 Art Appreciation

-1. PTS(Free+) Visit an art museum.
+(Free+; tickets) Visit an art museum.
 Discuss the artwork displayed, possible meanings behind each painting, and the artists who created them.
-Talk about different art styles and the historical events during the eras these styles were popular.
-Dissect the elements of in the paintings like color, movement, space, and form.
-How do these elements enhance the artwork and what influence do they have on the artwork’s message?
+Talk about different art styles and the historical events that influenced these styles.
+Dissect the elements in the paintings (color, movement, space, form, etc).
+How do these elements enhance the artwork?
+What influence do they have on the artwork’s message?

-2. PTS($) Print out a variety of images of art pieces to study.
+($$; printer connected to computer with wifi) Print out a variety of images of art pieces to study.
 Remember to follow copyright laws.
-Usually, one piece every one to three months is sufficient depending on how deeply you want to delve into each piece.
-Conversely, you may center each quarter/semester/year around an artist, strictly showing their works.
+Usually, one piece every one to three months is sufficient, depending on how deeply you want to delve into each piece.
+Conversely, you may center each quarter/semester/year around an artist, showing only their works.
 For each art piece, see the first bullet.

-3. PTS($+) Place beautiful works of art throughout your home/classroom.
-Amazon and other online stores sell reproductions famous art pieces.
+($+; art pieces) Place beautiful works of art throughout your home/classroom.
+Amazon and other online stores sell reproductions of famous art pieces.
 For each art piece, see the first bullet.

 Creative Expression

-1. PTS($-$$) The children or you can create their own paintings with various mediums, such as crayons, pencils, and watercolors.
-Remember to have them draw a frame on the painting first and to sign their artwork at the bottom for an added touch.
+($+; art supplies) Have students create their own paintings with various media, such as crayons, pencils, and watercolors.
+Remember to have them draw a frame on the painting first and sign their artwork at the bottom for an added touch.
 Display them for a few months on the refrigerator or on a wall.

-3. PTS($-$$) Give your children supplies to design their own jewelry or complete other craft projects.
-These can be purchased at wherever sewing materials are sold.
+($-$$; jewelry or other craft kits) Give your children supplies to design their own jewelry or complete other craft projects (building a rocket or a volcano…).
+These can be purchased wherever sewing materials are sold.

-4. PTS($$+) Assign sewing projects to your kids based on their abilities.
-Younger children can start simple projects like sewing buttons while the older ones can sew clothing.
-Use measurements to teach math concepts like adding with or without fractions.
-Crocheting and knitting are worthy skills for kids to master as well.
+($+; sewing kits, fabric, crocheting or knitting needles, yarn) Speaking of sewing materials, assign sewing projects to your kids based on their abilities.
+Younger children can start simple projects (for example, sewing buttons and making repairs).
+Older children can begin sewing their own clothing or making blankets.
+Use measurements to teach math concepts (aka, adding [with or without fractions]).
+Crocheting, knitting, and embroidery are also worthy skills for kids to master.